 The Foresight Williams Technology EIS Fund is a collaboration of Foresight Group with Williams Grand Prix Engineering Limited.
 The offer focuses on early-stage, high-growth, technology companies.

 - Combined talents of Foresight Group and Williams Grand Prix Holdings

 - £10,000 minimum investment

-- 6-10 companies expected in the portfolio
+- Minimum of 10 companies expected in the portfolio

 This offer gives the opportunity to invest in early-stage high-tech companies chosen and nurtured by Foresight Group, one of the UK’s leading venture capital companies and Williams Advanced Engineering, a division of Williams Grand Prix Holdings and owner of the Williams Formula One team.
 The relationship between Williams and Foresight began in mid-2015.

 Williams Advanced Engineering (‘WAE’) was established in 2010 and is a wholly owned division of Williams Grand Prix Holdings plc.
 WAE provides technical innovation, engineering, testing and manufacturing services to a diverse client base in the automotive, aerospace, defence and energy sectors.
 It specialises in the commercial application of aerodynamics, advanced lightweight materials, hybrid power systems and electronics derived from Formula One racing to other uses.
-In total, there are about 200 people (including scientists and engineers) working in WAE.

 For every deal, the underlying company will have a master service agreement with WAE.
 The agreement gives access to WAE capabilities, for example, wind tunnels and aerodynamicists, design and manufacturing of products.

 WAE brings the commercial, technical and scientific expertise and